Advanced search

 Behavioural therapy, advice and support will normally improve the success rate.

-Increasing to two tablets per hour may be considered for patients who fail to stop smoking with the one tablet-per-hour regimen or for those whose nicotine withdrawal symptoms remain so strong as to foresee a relapse.
+Increasing to two tablets per hour may be considered for patients who fail to stop smoking/vaping with one tablet-per-hour regimen or for those whose nicotine withdrawal symptoms remain so strong as to foresee a relapse.

 Adults who use NRT beyond 9 months are recommended to seek additional help and advice from a healthcare professional.